ericpp/albyhub-startos/README.md

 ## Building

-To build the **Nostr Wallet Connect** service as a universal package, run the following command:
+To build the **Alby Hub** service as a universal package, run the following command:

 ```
 make